novalu/actions-on-google-typescript-template/README.md

    5. Choose (N) several times not to overwrite existing files
    6. Choose (n) not to install dependencies
 7. You should see message "Firebase initialization complete!"

+Note: more detailed instructions are available as this [Actions on Google guide](https://developers.google.com/actions/tools/fulfillment-hosting)

 ### Install project dependencies